bootstrapworld/curriculum/lessons/Early-Math/commutative-property/langs/en-us/slides.md

 # The Commutative Property

 - Work through the remaining problems with your partner.
-When you finish the page, move on to @printable-exercise{discover-comm-cont.adoc}.
+When you finish the page, move on to @printable-exercise{pages/discover-comm-cont.adoc}.
 - What did you observe about the Commutative Property?

 <!--